AC Installation in Portland, OR

 We pull and submit every Portland mechanical permit.

-Portland requires mechanical permits for HVAC work, issued by the Bureau of Development Services (BDS).
-We pull and submit on every install, schedule the BDS inspection, and you get the signed-off paperwork in your inbox.
+Portland requires mechanical permits for HVAC work, issued by Portland Permitting & Development (PP&D).
+We pull and submit on every install, schedule the PP&D inspection, and you get the signed-off paperwork in your inbox.

 Permitted, inspected, and signed off — that's how the manufacturer warranty stays valid and how a future buyer gets clean paperwork at closing.
 Skipping the permit saves nothing in the long run.